mrlynn/dailyreflections/CACHE_IMPLEMENTATION.md

 ### Logs

-Cache operations are logged:
+Cache operations are logged with match type:
 ```
-✅ Cache HIT for query: "What are the 12 steps..." (hits: 15)
+✅ Exact cache HIT for query: "What are the 12 steps..." (hits: 15)
+✅ Semantic cache HIT!
+Query: "Tell me about the twelve steps" matched "What are the 12 steps of AA?" (similarity: 92.3%)
-❌ Cache MISS for query: "Tell me about step 4..."
+❌ Cache MISS for query: "Tell me about my specific situation..."
 ```

 ## Maintenance